By Mike Anglin

 So, in early 1976 four gay activists in the city of Houston created an organization which they called the Houston Human Rights Defense Foundation with the principal goal of attacking 21.06 in federal court.
 Those individuals were Mort Schwab, Gary Van Ooteghem, Keith McGee and Gary Rather – with Mort Schwab taking the main leadership role.

 After a couple of disappointing years, getting no meaningful support for the project, they decided to expand the organization by enlisting board members in Dallas, Austin and possibly San Antonio.
-In June 1978 they change the name of the organization to the Texas Human Rights Foundation (or “THRF”), and began the search for new board members to represent the other cities.
+In June 1978 they changed the name of the organization to the Texas Human Rights Foundation (or “THRF”), and began the search for new board members to represent the other cities.

 In Dallas, Mort contacted my old friend Dick Peeples, who agreed to join the new state-wide THRF board – the first board member from outside Houston.
 Peeples then reached out to me; I agreed to join, too.
 We then called our fellow-attorney friend Lee Taft.
 He, too, agreed to join the THRF board.
 Mort Schwab became president of THRF; I agreed to become vice president, and Dick Peeples became treasurer (all of which signaled the sincerity of the original Houston directors that THRF indeed be a multi-city/state-wide organization – the first of its kind in Texas).